0x73746F70626F74686572696E676D65/gitlab-fork/doc/user/application_security/sast/index.md

 To resolve these issues, you can skip the analyzer's compilation step and directly provide artifacts from an earlier stage in your pipeline instead.
 This strategy is called _pre-compilation_.

-Pre-compilation is available for the analyzers that support the `COMPILE` CI/CD variable.
-See [Analyzer settings](#analyzer-settings) for the current list.

 To use pre-compilation:

 1. Output your project's dependencies to a directory in the project's working directory, then save that directory as an artifact by [setting the `artifacts: paths` configuration](../../../ci/yaml/index.md#artifactspaths).
-1. Provide the `COMPILE: "false"` CI/CD variable to the analyzer to disable automatic compilation.
+1. Provide the `COMPILE: "false"` CI/CD variable to the analyzer job to disable automatic compilation.
 1. Add your compilation stage as a dependency for the analyzer job.

 To allow the analyzer to recognize the compiled artifacts, you must explicitly specify the path to the vendored directory.
-This configuration can vary per analyzer.
+This configuration can vary depending on how the project is set up.
 For Maven projects, you can use `MAVEN_REPO_PATH`.
 See [Analyzer settings](#analyzer-settings) for the complete list of available options.

-The following example pre-compiles a Maven project and provides it to the SpotBugs SAST analyzer:
+The following example pre-compiles a Maven project and provides it to the SpotBugs-based SAST analyzer:

 ```yaml
 stages: